Feedback

 Capture & Download

-Press Capture button to extract frame and download
+Press Capture to export frame from video

-What is a Video Frame Extractor?
+What is a Frame Extractor?

 From film strips you could hold in your hands to clicking a button — the full story of grabbing still images from motion pictures